UPI Transaction Charges

 What is an Interchange Fee?

-An interchange fee is a fee paid by the acquiring bank to the issuing bank for every transaction that takes place using a payment card.
-The acquiring bank is the bank that enables merchants to accept card payments, while the issuing bank is the bank that issues the payment card to the customer.
+An interchange fee is a fee paid by the acquiring bank to the issuing bank for every transaction using a payment card.
+The acquiring bank enables merchants to accept card payments while the issuing bank issues the payment card to the customer.
 The interchange fee is usually a percentage of the transaction amount and covers the cost of processing the transaction.

 UPI Transfer Limits and Interchange Fees

 Unified Payment Interface (UPI) has become one of the most popular methods of making digital payments in India.
 It is a real-time payment system that enables instant money transfers between bank accounts using a mobile device.
-However, there are certain limits and fees associated with UPI transactions that users should be aware of.
+However, users should be aware of certain limits and fees associated with UPI transactions.

 UPI Transfer Limit per Day According to the National Payments Corporation of India (NPCI), the UPI transaction limit per day is Rs.1 lakh.
 However, for bill payments and merchants, the limit is Rs.5 lakh.
 The maximum UPI daily transfer limit may vary from bank to bank, ranging from Rs.25,000 to Rs.1 lakh.
 Some banks have also set limits per week or per month instead of per day.
 For example, IDFC bank allows up to Rs.1 lakh per week and Rs.30 lakh per month for UPI transactions.